Should you quit your job to start your own business?

 Here’s the ugly side of having your own business no one ever tells you about:

 - It’s all on your shoulders: When you first start out, you’ll have to do everything yourself.
-Creating products, writing blog posts, setting up your website, doing your taxes, be your own PR… It can be exhausting (ask me how I know…).
+Creating products, writing blog posts, setting up your website, doing your taxes, be your own PR… It can be exhausting (guess how I know?).

 - No guarantees: Hard work is a must, but it’s no guarantee of success.
 Failure is always around the corner (get ready for it, you’ll fail many times).

 - No accountability: You don’t have a boss breathing on your neck to get things done.
-It’s up to you to motivate yourself and get things done.
+It’s up to you to motivate yourself and do them.
 If you need external accountability, having your own business may not be the best option for you.

 - Loneliness: Working from home is great until you realise you haven’t left the house in 5 days.
 Worse, you don’t even remember when was the last time you took a shower.